jeremytammik/tbc/a/1920_apply_code_changes.md

 <li><a href="https://events-platform.autodesk.com/event/autodesk-university-2021/planning/UGxhbm5pbmdfNjcwMTQz" target="_blank">Uso de Forge para la transformación digital en arquitectura y construcción (CS500234)</a> (Spanish)</li>
 </ul>

-Check them out if your preferred language is French, German or Spanish.
+Please check them out if your preferred language is French, German or Spanish.

-For more information on the current Forge hackathon and Autodesk University, check out the [AU website](https://www.autodesk.com/autodesk-university) and Kean's article on [the Forge Hackathon and counting down to AU2021](https://www.keanw.com/2021/09/at-the-forge-hackathon-counting-down-to-au2021.html).
+For more information on the current Forge hackathon and Autodesk University, you can look at the [AU website](https://www.autodesk.com/autodesk-university) and Kean's article on [the Forge Hackathon and counting down to AU2021](https://www.keanw.com/2021/09/at-the-forge-hackathon-counting-down-to-au2021.html).

-####<a name="4"></a> Apply Code Changes in Revit Add-In
+####<a name="4"></a> Apply Code Changes Debugging Revit Add-In

 Chris Hildebran pointed out that 'Apply code changes' now works when debugging and editing a Revit add-in: